houndci/hound/CONTRIBUTING.md

 ## Contributor License Agreement

-If you submit a Contribution to this application's source code, you hereby grant to thoughtbot, inc. a worldwide, royalty-free, exclusive, perpetual and irrevocable license, with the right to grant or transfer an unlimited number of non-exclusive licenses or sublicenses to third parties, under the Copyright covering the Contribution to use the Contribution by all means, including but
+If you submit a Contribution to this application's source code, you hereby grant to Hound Group LLC a worldwide, royalty-free, exclusive, perpetual and irrevocable license, with the right to grant or transfer an unlimited number of non-exclusive licenses or sublicenses to third parties, under the Copyright covering the Contribution to use the Contribution by all means, including but